CommonAccord/Site-Org/Doc/02/Sec/Sec_Cov_IP_Preexisting.01.md

 2.Ti=License for {Preexisting_IP}

-2.sec=In the event {P2.the} uses or incorporates {Preexisting_IP} into {Work_Product}, {P2.the} hereby grants to {P1.the} a {P2.PreexistingIP.License.Grant.Type}, to use, reproduce, distribute, create derivative works of, publicly perform and publicly display in any medium or format, whether now known of later developed, such {Preexisting_IP} incorporated or used in {Work_Product}.
+2.sec=In the event {P2.the} uses or incorporates {Preexisting_IP} into {Work_Product}, {P2.the} hereby grants to {P1.the} a {P2.PreexistingIP.License.Grant.Type}, to use, reproduce, distribute, create derivative works of, publicly perform{q} and publicly display in any medium or format, whether now known of later developed, such {Preexisting_IP} incorporated or used in {Work_Product}.

 3.Ti=Right to License {Preexisting_IP}